 Doris Settles, Secretary – Doris Settles has spent her life writing about people: their joys, successes, work and communities.
-Author of three books and articles in magazines, newspapers and academic journals too numerous to list, she has taught writing at Lexington Community College, the University of Kentucky, and serves as a writing mentor at the Carnegie Center for Literacy and Learning.
-Doris volunteers with Calvary Baptist Church Missions and the Fayette County Extension Master Gardener Program where she was part of the original Arboretum/EMG meeting that got excited about bringing America in Bloom to Lexington.
-When she and her husband, Bill, aren’t working on yet another project at home or traveling the US and the world, she enjoys reading, documentaries, visiting with friends or surfing the web, in no particular order.
+Author of three books and articles too numerous to list, she has taught writing at Lexington Community College, the University of Kentucky, and serves as a writing mentor at the Carnegie Center for Literacy and Learning and is currently a manager for the 2020 Census.
+Doris volunteers as a Fayette County Extension Master Gardener Program, where she was part of the original Arboretum/EMG committee that brought America in Bloom to Lexington.